-Photographs and souvenirs are great ways to remember a trip, but bringing foreign styles into the home and garden greatly enhance your travel memories.
+Photographs and souvenirs are great ways to remember a trip, but bringing foreign styles into the home and garden greatly enhances your travel memories.
 When you relax in a hammock next to cacti and succulents, you can reminisce about that trip to Mexico.
 Being surrounded by plants and design elements from your favorite place can instantly transport you back there.

 There are so many ways to bring travel-themed gardens into your home.

 The first step is to consider what location you want to emulate in the garden.
 Maybe you were inspired by the elements of a Japanese garden or wowed by the colorful flower boxes in Austria and Germany.
 It could be that your inspiration comes from a botanical garden near home.

 Second, decide whether you want your entire garden to have one theme, like an English garden or Mexican garden, or whether you’d like to have different parts of the garden represent different places you’ve traveled.

 Third, look through photos from your trip or visit a botanical garden to see plants and garden designs from around the world.
 Pinterest is a great resource for garden ideas.
 What elements fit the size of your space, the climate at your home, and your budget?

 Then, get started landscaping!
 YouTube has tons of tutorials to help you plan garden spaces, walkways, and other yard elements.

 The possibilities are endless for a travel-themed garden, but here are a few ideas to get you started.